frosit/magerun-rewritetoolset/docs/commands.md

 Easily results in timeouts and memory shortages if the rewrite table is large.
 When in trouble, increase these limits or use the `rewrites:clean:disabled` command to clear out some garbage.

+### rewrites:analysis:top

+Shows products and categories with the most duplicate rewrites

+* stable, documented

+__options__

+* --limit : limits the amount of top entities to show

 ## Section: Benchmark

 This section is all about testing / discovering impact.